zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    extension header.

-   :p: Information from the header of the packet that triggered the event.
+   :param p: Information from the header of the packet that triggered the event.

    .. zeek:see:: new_packet tcp_packet ipv6_ext_headers